Latest Updates

 Pricing:

-TightVNC is a desktop tool with GPL license and is available for free.
+TightVNC is a desktop tool with a GPL license and is available for free.
 People can use, alter, and share this software if necessary, provided that they follow the terms of the GPL.

 TightVNC open source remote desktop software